-Students will have the ability to understand and engage with music in a number of different ways, including performative artistic processes.
-They Anchor Standards will have the ability to perform music in a manner that illustrates careful preparation and reflects an understanding and interpretation of the selection.
+Students will have the ability to understand and engage with music in a number of different ways, including the creative, responsive and performative artistic processes.
+They will have the ability to perform music in a manner that illustrates careful preparation and reflects an understanding and interpretation of the selection.
 They will be musically literate.